 • None of the material posted by the author may be reproduced, republished, etc., unless permission is granted by the author.

-• This site and/or its user/s, content, etc., is not responsible for any adverse effects, accidents, reactions, etc., that may occur to readers using the content provided.
+• This site and/or its author/s, content, etc., is not responsible for any adverse effects, accidents, reactions, etc., that may occur to readers using the content provided.

-• This site and/or its user/s, content, etc., is not responsible for comments, material, etc., that may be posted, linked, etc. to this site.
+• This site and/or its author/s, content, etc., is not responsible for comments, material, etc., that may be posted, linked, etc. to this site.

 • This site and/or its contents is not endorsed, sponsored, or otherwise commercially supported.